pheroh/TSP-GA-PHP/README.md

 Branch 1.0 is a direct conversion with no optimization to the code.

-master branch contains improvements to code here and there.
+master branch contains PHP-specific code improvements & optimization.